-Our net tangible book value as of December 31, 2018 was approximately RMB million (US\$ million), or RMB (US\$) per ordinary share as of that date, and US\$ per ADS.
+Our net tangible book value as of June 30, 2019 was approximately RMB million (US\$ million), or RMB (US\$) per ordinary share as of that date, and US\$ per ADS.
 Net tangible book value represents the amount of our total consolidated assets, less the amount of our intangible assets, goodwill and total consolidated liabilities.
 Dilution is determined by subtracting net tangible book value per ordinary share, after giving effect to the issuance and sale by us of ordinary shares in the form of ADSs in this offering at an assumed initial public offering price of US\$ per ADS (the mid-point of the estimated initial public offering price range shown on the front cover page of this prospectus) after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us.

-Without taking into account any other changes in net tangible book value after December 31, 2018, other than to give effect to the issuance and per ADS (the sale by us of ordinary shares in the form of ADSs in this offering at an assumed initial public offering price of US\$ mid-point of the estimated initial public offering price range shown on the front cover page of this prospectus) after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of December 31, 2018 would have been US\$ million, or US\$ per outstanding ordinary share and US\$ per ADS.
-This represents an immediate increase in per ordinary share and US\$ per ADS to the existing shareholders and an immediate dilution in net tangible net tangible book value of US\$ book value of US\$ per ADS to investors purchasing ADSs in this offering. per ordinary share and US\$
+Without taking into account any other changes in net tangible book value after June 30, 2019, other than to give effect to the issuance and sale by us of ordinary shares in the form of ADSs in this offering at an assumed initial public offering price of US\$ per ADS (the mid-point of the estimated initial public offering price range shown on the front cover page of this prospectus) after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2019 would have been US\$ million, or US\$ per outstanding ordinary share and US\$ per ADS.
+This represents an immediate increase in net tangible book value of US\$ per ordinary share and US\$ per ADS to the existing shareholders and an immediate dilution in net tangible book value of US\$ per ordinary share and US\$ per ADS to investors purchasing ADSs in this offering.